Laminar-Finance/.github/profile/README.md

 ## 🛠️ Technicals

-We will use React Native for developing the mobile application
+We will use Next js for developing the mobile application

 ## :bulb: Initial Ideas